-The Trust Deed permits the issue of both income and accumulation units.
+The Trust Deed permits the issue of both income and accumulation units and Euro income and Euro accumulation units.
 Currently, both types of units are available.
-Net income receivable in respect of income units is distributed to unit holders, while that in respect of accumulation units is retained for investment in the Scheme, and correspondingly increases the value of the accumulation units.
-An income unit represents one undivided share in the capital property of the Scheme.
-An accumulation unit represents one undivided share in the capital property plus further units relating to net income retained.
-Each undivided share ranks pari passu with the other undivided units in the Scheme.
+Net income receivable in respect of income and Euro income units is distributed to unit holders, while that in respect of accumulation and Euro accumulation units is retained for investment in the Scheme, and correspondingly increases the value of the accumulation units.
+An income or Euro income unit represents one undivided share in the capital property of the Scheme.
+An accumulation or Euro accumulation unit represents one undivided share in the capital property plus further shares relating to net income retained.
+Each undivided share ranks pari passu with the other undivided shares in the Scheme.
 The nature of the right represented by units is that of a beneficial interest under a trust.